cube-drone/rt0/players-guide/src/player/arcana/eddy.md

 Each Eddy can choose only one Skill.
 That Skill is related to the automated task they perform around Paradise Lua.

+The Eddy can _only_ make checks for that Skill.

 For example:

 * An Eddy with FINAID might be responsible for watching a perimeter for security.